styleguidist/react-styleguidist/docs/Configuration.md

 Type: `String`, default: [src/templates/index.html](https://github.com/styleguidist/react-styleguidist/blob/master/scripts/templates/index.html)

 HTML file to use as the template for the style guide.
-HTML Webpack Plugin is used under the hood, see [their docs for details](https://github.com/ampedandwired/html-webpack-plugin/blob/master/docs/template-option.md).
+HTML webpack Plugin is used under the hood, see [their docs for details](https://github.com/ampedandwired/html-webpack-plugin/blob/master/docs/template-option.md).

 #### `theme`